Tencent/omi/docs/src/docs/en/thinking_in_omi.md

 | Animation performance | ★★★★☆    |   ★★★★★ |
 | Abstract complexity | ★★★★☆    |   ★★★★★ |
 | Asynchronous programming | ★★★★★    |   ★★★★☆ |

-As we can see, we can not have it both ways.
-Object-oriented programming is more reusable, flexible and scalable, the problem is more difficult to test.

-Specifically, if the functional programming, the test area is state1 + state2 + ... + stateN; in object-oriented programming, the test area is state1 × event1 + state2 × event2 + ... + stateN × eventN.

 In summary, it is more recommended to use the object-oriented programming to build UI component framework.